Master of Science in Engineering

 Accelerated Master of Science Program

 To encourage outstanding undergraduate engineering and computer science students to continue their studies toward an advanced degree, the College of Engineering & Applied Science allows qualified students to begin their master’s degree course work in their senior year.
-Students admitted to the Integrated Program take six graduate credits as part of the BS degree requirements and then apply to the MS at the beginning of their final undergraduate semster.
+Students admitted to the Accelerated Master’s Degree Program take six graduate credits as part of the BS degree requirements and then apply to the MS at the beginning of their final undergraduate semster.

 For more information on specific M.S. degrees in engineering or computer science, please visit the department pages.
 International students, please visit the UWM Center for International Education for more information.